5 Sights in Wolgast, Germany (with Map and Images)

 Show sight on map

-Wolgast Zoo is a zoological garden in the town of Wolgast in the northeast of the state of Mecklenburg-Vorpommern.
-In addition to its regional significance as a local zoo, the park is also becoming increasingly popular with visitors from the Republic of Poland due to its location in the immediate vicinity of the german-Polish border.
+Wolgast Zoo is a zoological garden in the town of Wolgast in the northeast of the state of Mecklenburg-Vorpommern, Germany.
+In addition to its regional importance as a local zoo, the park is also becoming increasingly popular with visitors from the Republic of Poland due to the location of the town of Wolgast in the immediate vicinity of the German-Polish border.
 The zoo is located on the northern edge of Wolgast in the Tannenkamp residential area on a forest area of about ten hectares.
 About 400 animals from 52 species can be visited.
-Among the last major new additions are kangaroos and emus, which are kept in a common enclosure.
-Furthermore, the park has a nature trail and a petting enclosure.
+Among the latest major additions are kangaroos and emus, which are kept in a shared enclosure.
+The park also has a nature trail and a petting enclosure.

 Wikipedia: Tierpark Wolgast (DE), Website